maxuanquang/backend-swe-interview-questions/answers/programming-paradigm.md

 - Encapsulation is a feature of OOP that wraps things into a unity, like wraps methods and fields into a class, wrapping classes into a package.
 - Abstraction means when we use a class, we only care about its public things, like public fields, methods, and don't care about its private stuff, about how it is implemented under the surface.
 - Inheritance allows a class to inherit the properties and characteristics of other classes.
-- Polymorphism allows using the same type and the same function call for same same but different action of related entities.
+- Polymorphism allows using the same type and the same function call for same name but different action of related entities.

 ```python
 class Bird:
     def make_sound(self):